BioSchemas/bioschemas.github.io/pages/_tutorials/howto/howto_create_new_profile.md

 ### 4.2.
 Profile Properties

 The second task is to populate the profile with the properties from your chosen Schema.org or Bioschemas type.
 These should be included in the `Schema.org mapping` tab.
 This tab includes the following fields which are split into a `schema.org` section and a `bioschemas` section.
+There is no need to include the automatically added minimal properties to the GSheet.

-#### 4.2.1. schema.org Columns
+#### 4.2.1.
+Schema.org Columns
-These columns are copy-pasted from a schema.org type definition page, or filled with types of external ontologies.
+These columns are copy-pasted from a Schema.org type definition page, or filled with types of external ontologies.
-- __Property:__ Name of the property from the selected schema.org type or external ontology type, i.e., SIO:is transcribe into.
+- __Property:__ Name of the property from the selected Schema.org type or external ontology type, e.g., `SIO:is transcribe into`.
 When an external ontology is used the __Type__ you must select "external" from the dropdown on the __Type__ column.
 - __Expected Type:__ Expected type for the property.
-This could be a schema.org property, a bioschemas property or an external ontology one, e.g., URL, BioChemEntity, Thing.
+This could be a Schema.org property, a bioschemas property or an external ontology one, e.g., URL, BioChemEntity, Thing.
 These values can be separated by " or " or ",".
 - __Description:__ Description of the property.
 This field accepts __Markdown__ formatting.
 - __Type:__ Type for the property, possible types are: _schema.org, pending, external or bioschemas_.
 Leaving this field blank has the same effect as selecting schema.org.
 For _external_ and _bioschemas_ type please fill the _Type URL_ column.
 - __Type URL:__ URL for the property type; it should be filled when using _bioschemas_ or _external_ as type in order to link the property on the website.